-Problem List Norms
+Problem List Documentation Norms

 A list of active health conditions (“Problem List”) appears in all Connect Care charts in all contexts.
-Problem List entries are signs, symptoms, presentations, disorders or diseases that have an impact on, or could be impacted by, a patient’s current care.
+It lists diseases, disorders, injuries and health conditions that have an impact on, or could be impacted by, a patient’s current care.

 Problem List review and validation (reconciliation) should be done at every care transition, including admission, transfer and discharge.
 It should also be done for every new outpatient encounter and periodically thereafter.
 Within encounters, the timely addition, revision and resolution of problems makes for faster documentation that more clearly shares clinically important information across the continuum of care.